JaneySprings/DotNet.Meteor/README.md

 You can use this extension in the `Windows`, `MacOS`, and `Linux` operation systems.

 - **XAML IntelliSense** </br>
-The extension provides basic `XAML` syntax highlighting, shows snippets for .NET MAUI and third-party controls (it's necessary to build your project first).
+The extension provides you with a basic `XAML` syntax highlighting and shows snippets for .NET MAUI / third-party controls (it's necessary to build your project first).

-- **MAUI Blazor support** </br>
+- **MAUI Blazor Support** </br>
-The extension allows you to build and debug `MAUI Blazor` apps.
-Also you can debug `.razor` files.
+The extension allows you to build and debug `MAUI Blazor` apps (including the `.razor` files).

-- **Multiple folders in workspace support** </br>
+- **Multiple Folders in a Workspace** </br>
-The extension allows you to using muliple folders in the workspace and switch the current running project.
+You can use muliple folders in your workspace and change the current running project.

 - **F# support** </br>
-This extension can build and debug projects, written in the `F#` language.
+Your can build and debug projects, written in the `F#` language.

 ---